 How long is the program?

-The program runs 12 days, from Tuesday, August 8 (the day you arrive in Edinburgh) until Sunday, August 20 (check-out by 10am).
-Please note that you will need to book your flight for the evening of August 7 to arrive on August 8.
-Limited activities are planned for arrival day, so you can rest from overnight travel: also, we generally cannot get into our accommodations before 2pm.
-Participants purchase their own airfare: some may want to travel elsewhere before or after the program.
-A one-day tour outside of Edinburgh is included in the program price.
+The program runs 12 days, from Saturday, August 2 (the day you arrive in Edinburgh) until Thursday, August 14 (check-out by 10am).
+If flying from the U.S., you will need to book your flight for the evening of August 1 to arrive on August 2.
+Limited activities are planned for arrival day, so you can rest from overnight travel: also, we cannot access our accommodations before 2pm (although we can usually leave luggage there).

 What is the housing situation?

 Jenny has found that shared housing is the best way to experience the fringe festival.
-We currently booking 32 Gilmore Place in Edinburgh, a 6-bedroom, 6-bath, fully appointed Georgian house within walking distance to everything.
-Unlike a hotel room, your lodging offers a full kitchen, a washer, large living and and dining room.
-Bedrooms are variable in size and assigned on a first-come, first served basis.
-Given that we already have a full house this year, some participants will be staying in a separate apartment or B&B close to the house.
+We currently book 32 Gilmore Place in Edinburgh, a 6-bedroom, 6-bath, fully appointed Georgian house within walking distance to everything.
+Unlike a hotel room, your lodging offers a full kitchen, a washer, dryer, large living and dining room.
+Bedrooms are variable in size, mostly doubles and twins.
+(Depending on the configuration of our group, we may also use the Bed and Breakfast next door–though so far, we’ve never had to do this).
+Again, it is important to sign up early!

 What is the program cost?